 Reasons to study this master’s degree

-Our programme has a prestigious roster of both local and international lecturers from diverse sectors and professional practices.
-Our students also come from various countries around the world, thus generating an exceptionally international and enriching learning environment and a valuable professional network.
+Our programme has a prestigious roster of both local and international lecturers with diverse expertise and professional backgrounds (academia, public administration, private firms, NGOs).
+Our students also come from different countries around the world, thus generating an exceptionally international and enriching learning environment and a valuable professional network.

 About this master’s degree...

 Increasing concern about the environmental and health emergencies have triggered a wide debate on the need to integrate public health and urban design and planning to mitigate climate change, support sustainable living and improve people's well-being.
 This master’s degree programme seeks to respond to this global challenge by placing citizens at the heart of urban transformation projects.

 Nowadays, a wealth of research focusing on the impact of environmental, social, cultural, and economic factors on urban health is available.
 However, breaking down knowledge silos and providing integrative urban design solutions adapted to each local context is still lacking.
 The general goal of this master’s degree programme is to fill this gap by creative problem solving in real life scenarios.
 For this purpose, the theoretical and practical principles of well-being and sustainability are combined and put into practice in Barcelona.

 Barcelona offers multiple opportunities to learn about urban design and planning linked to health and sustainability.
 Practitioners in charge of successful experiences of urban health will participate in the course.